-This mode is used to check operation using RS232C communication software (HyperTerminal and the like) on a PC.
+This mode is used to check operation using RS232C communication software on a PC.

 Text data can be input and output directly.
 This mode is convenient for transmitting and receiving characters entered using a keyboard.
 Always add the C{RLF} code as a terminator at the end of the character string.
-When the MU-2-R detects this terminator, it starts data transmission.
+When the MU-4 detects this terminator, it starts data transmission.
 Ensure that the maximum number of characters input is within 255 bytes.
 The C{RLF} code (0Dh, 0Ah) and Esc code (1Bh) cannot be sent by radio.
 However, the C{RLF} code is attached to the end of the data output from the target station as a terminator.